 Sister Noemi Cruz, Assistant Volunteer Coordinator, was born in Mexico.
 She had experience in language immersion through her children’s school, and volunteering seemed like a natural outgrowth of her personal background and love for others.

 “I love to teach and I love to serve,” she says.
 “Wherever God needs me, I’m there.”
 Her volunteer work began with the simple action of setting up tables, then moved to crafts and tutoring.

 Her eyes fill with tears as she talks about helping one special needs immigrant child.
 “I feel that I’ve done something worthwhile for this child and his family,” she says.

-Another volunteer, Rehana Mohamed, serves with Helping Hands and Muslims for Humanity.
+Another volunteer, Rehana Mohamed, serves with Helping Hand for Relief and Development.
 She eventually found herself partnering with the Mesa Welcome Center, where over 100 people get help every week.
 Originally from India, Mohamed worked in the tech sector before finding her passion for helping immigrants.

 Mohamed sees herself in the diverse faces of the people she serves.
 “They’re people like us,” she says.
 “We have to love each other.
 We have to be humble and sincere to help them.”

 At the Somali American United Council offices are Sister Ruth Stamp-Shepard, a Jamaican immigrant herself, and Sister Nora Castañeda, the Special Projects Director of Language Acquisition in the Creighton School District.